mPowerGames/Steamworks-Platform/README.md

 * Achievements can not be completed directly (using IAchievement.completed), you will have to set it's progress to 100% with IAchievement.percentCompleted.
 * Leaderboards are not implemented yet.
 * ISocialPlatform.LoadFriends will downoload a list of friends for the localUser that have already installed and played your game.
-* To use a friend picture you have to download it with an async call to MPG.SocialPlatforms.SteamworksUserProfile.DownloadImage.
+* To acquire a friend picture you have to download it with an async call to MPG.SocialPlatforms.SteamworksUserProfile.DownloadImage.